Andreas Wellinger

 Andreas Wellinger (born 28 August 1995) is a German ski jumper.
 His career-best achievements include an individual gold and silver medal at the 2018 Winter Olympics.
-He also won a team gold medal at the 2014 Winter Olympics and a team silver medal at the 2018 Winter Olympics, mixed team gold at the 2017 and 2023 Ski Jumping World Championships, and individual silver medals at the 2017 and 2023 World Championships and 2024 Ski Flying World Championships.
+He also won a team gold medal at the 2014 Winter Olympics and a team silver medal at the 2018 Winter Olympics, a mixed team gold at the 2017 and 2023 Ski Jumping World Championships, and individual silver medals at the 2017 and 2023 World Championships and the 2024 Ski Flying World Championships.

-Wellinger's best finish in the World Cup overall standings is the third place, in the 2023–24 season.
+Wellinger's best finish in the World Cup overall standings is third place, in the 2023–24 season.

 Career

 Wellinger's debut in FIS Ski Jumping World Cup took place in 2012 on competition on small hill in Lillehammer.
 He led after the first round, but in the second round he dropped to fifth place.
 The same year, he won the large hill team event in Kuusamo and got two individual podiums in Sochi and Engelberg as well.
 During the 2012/2013 season, he reached 393 points and finished in World cup in 20th place.

 He won the summer Grand Prix FIS Ski Jumping in 2013, ahead of Slovene ski jumper Jernej Damjan.
 At the first competition in season 2013/2014 in Klingenthal, he was second and that was his third podium.
 In Engelberg, the same year, he also finished second.
 He ended the Four Hills Tournament in 10th place.
 Then he won in Wisla 2014.

 He was on Germany's ski jumping 2014 Winter Olympics team.
 He was sixth on a small individual hill and won a gold medal with Germany in a team event.
 He ended 2013/2014 season in 9th place.

 He started season 2014/2015 in Klingenthal with 3rd place.
 In Ruka he had a bad fall and broke his collarbone and next jumped on 6 March in Lahti.